-Director of International
+Director of International Affairs

 Ulisses helps clients increase their value by streamlining their tax-related cash flows and reducing operational risk as related to transfer pricing.
 Ulisses has more than 15 years experience in transfer pricing, including seven years as a transfer pricing manager in Mexico, and eight in the United States.

 Ulisses has overseen a wide range of engagements, including advanced pricing agreements, documentation, audit defense, and planning.
 He has experience in automotive, food and beverage, industrial components and equipment, furniture, and high-end consumer products.